Re-defining the Geo-Engineering Concept

 GIS - CAD - BIM - Digital Twin - Smart Cities

-In a way, these terms gave priority to innovation efforts led by people, companies, governments and above all academics that led to what we now see with fully mature disciplines such as Geographic Information Systems (GIS), the contribution that represented Computer Aided Design (CAD), currently evolving into BIM though, with challenges for the adoption of standards but with a clearly time line in the 5 levels of maturity (BIM levels).
+In a way, these terms gave priority to innovation efforts led by people, companies, governments and above all academics that led to what we now see with fully mature disciplines such as Geographic Information Systems (GIS), the contribution that represented Computer Aided Design (CAD), currently evolving to BIM although, with two challenges due to the adoption of standards but with a clearly outlined path in the 5 levels of maturity (BIM levels).

-Some trends in the Geo-engineering spectrum are currently being pressed to position the Digital Twins and Smart Cities concepts; the first one more as a dynamic to streamline digitization under a logic operating standards adoption; the second as an ideal scenario of application.
-Smart Cities extends the vision to many disciplines that could be integrated into a vision of how human activity should be in the ecological context, managing aspects such as water, energy, waste, food, mobility, culture, livability, infrastructure and economy.
+Some trends in the Geo-engineering spectrum are currently under pressure to position the Digital Twins and Smart Cities concepts; the first more as a dynamic of speeding up digitization under a logic of adoption of operating standards; the second as an ideal application scenario.
+Smart Cities broadens the vision to many disciplines that could be integrated into a vision of how human activity should be in the ecological context, managing aspects such as water, energy, sanitation, food, mobility, culture, coexistence, infrastructure and economy.

-The impact on solution providers is crucial, in the case of the AEC industry, software, hardware and service providers must go to a user market that expects much more than painted maps and colorful renders.
-The battle is around among giants like Hexagon, Trimble with similar models of markets acquired in recent years; AutoDesk + Esri in search of a magic key that integrates its large segments of users, Bentley with its disruptive scheme that includes complementary alliances with Siemens, Microsoft and Topcon.
+The impact on solution providers is crucial, in the case of the AEC industry, software, hardware and service providers must go after a user market that expects much more than painted maps and eye-catching renders.
+The battle is around the corner between giants like Hexagon, Trimble with similar models from markets that they acquired in recent years; AutoDesk + Esri in search of a magic key that integrates its large user segments, Bentley with its disruptive scheme that includes complementary alliances with Siemens, Microsoft and Topcon.

-On this occasion the rules of the game are different; it’s not launching solutions for surveyors, civil engineers or architects.
-Current users expect integral solutions, focused on the processes and not on the information files; with more freedom of customized adaptations, with reusable apps along the flow, cloud interoperable and above all in the same model that supports the integration of different projects.
+This time the rules of the game are different; It is not launching solutions for surveyors, civil engineers or architects.
+Today's users expect comprehensive solutions, focused on processes and not on information files; with more freedom of personalized adaptations, with reusable apps throughout the flow, interoperable and above all in the same model that supports the integration of different projects.

-Undoubtedly, we live in a great moment.
-The new generations won’t have the privilege to see the birth and close a cycle in this spectrum of Geo-engineering.
-They won’t know how exciting it was to run AutoCAD on an 80-286 single task, the patience of waiting for the layers of an architectural drawing to appear, with the desperation of not being able to execute our Lotus 123 system where we carried the unit cost budget on a Black screen with bright orange letters.
-They won’t know the adrenaline of seeing for the first time the cadastral map match on a binary raster in a Microstation, running on an Intergraph VAX.
-Definitely, no, they will not.
+Undoubtedly we live a great moment.
+The new generations will not have the privilege of seeing the birth and closing of a cycle in this spectrum of Geo-engineering.
+You will not know how exciting it was to run AutoCAD on an 80-286 single-task, the patience of waiting for the layers of an architectural plan to appear, with the desperation of not being able to run Lotus 123 where we had the unit cost sheets on a black screen and screeching orange letters.
+They will not be able to know the adrenaline of seeing for the first time a cadastral map hunted on a binary raster in Microstation, running on an Intergraph VAX.
+Definitely, no, they won't.

-They will not be surprised to see many more things.
-Testing one of the first prototypes of the Hololens in Amsterdam a few years ago, brought me part of that feeling of my first meeting with the CAD platforms.
-Surely we ignore the scope of this fourth industrial revolution, of which until now we can see some of the ideas, that may seem innovative for us, but that really are primitive before what will involve adapting to a new environment where the ability to unlearn will be more valuable than academic degrees and of experience.
+Without much surprise they will see many more things.
+Testing one of the first prototypes of the Hololens in Amsterdam a few years ago, brought me part of that feeling from my first encounter with CAD platforms.
+Surely we ignore the scope that this fourth industrial revolution will have, of which until now we see ideas, innovative for us but primitive before what it will imply to adapt to a new environment where the ability to unlearn will be much more valuable than academic degrees and years from experience.